-- Review each school's CIP and giving technical assistance in the development of each - Encouraging schools to use parent engagement funds to provide a school parent engagement facilitator to work closely with the principal and other parents in planning meaningful parent engagement activities. - Provide resources for parent engagement and building capacity of parents - Add in parent engagement activities as we continue to return to normal school schedules.
-Get back to having 3 or more parent engagement activities per semester at each elementary school.
+- Review each school's CIP and giving technical assistance in the development of each. - Encouraging schools to use parent engagement funds to provide a school parent engagement facilitator to work closely with the principal and other parents in planning meaningful parent engagement activities. - Provide resources for parent engagement and building capacity of parents. - Implement parent engagement activities, 3 or more per year at each school.
 This will involve parents and build the capacity for parents to assist in student success in school.